-- 5.1.
-Effective monitoring of planning obligations is important to ensure the impacts of new developments are appropriately mitigated, and the Council can achieve its sustainable growth ambitions.
+- 5.1 Officers are undergoing a full review of the internal processes and practices to ensure greater transparency and to a robust process.
+Effective monitoring of planning obligations is important to ensure developments are appropriate mitigated, and the Council can achieve its sustainable growth ambitions.
 The preparation and publication of the Infrastructure Funding Statement is legislative requirement the Council must comply with.